Andrea Fuentes: Career

 She joined the national synchronised swimming team in 1999.
 Andrea has competed at the 2004, 2008 and 2012 Summer Olympics, where she has won four medals in the women's duet and women's team events.
 She retired from elite competition in January 2013, citing demotivation as a result of a conflict between the Royal Spanish Swimming Federation and the head coach of the national team, Ana Tarrés.
 Since retiring she has become a synchronised swimming coach.

 Coaching

 As of 2018, Fuentes became the USA senior national team head coach, working alongside Reem Abdalazem.
 The two have a pre-established work relationship, having worked together in synchro for four years.

-In June of 2022, Fuentes was poolside coaching during the 2022 World Aquatics Championships in Budapest in which the USA team was competing.
+In June 2022, Fuentes was poolside coaching during the 2022 World Aquatics Championships in Budapest in which the USA team was competing.
 Artistic swimmer Anita Alvarez fainted and sank to the bottom of the pool.
 Fuentes dove in to bring her to the surface.
 Medical checks after the rescue showed that Alvarez had apparently recovered and planned on continuing to compete.

-In the 2024 Olympic Games she won a silver Olympic medal completing an incredible story from not qualifying to finals to Olympic medal in just 5 years.